uv1000/P2/writeup_P2_Ulrich_voll.md

 Here the grid `objp` is constant for all images, representing cordinates of an idealised 9x6 chessboard in three-space (z = 0).

-In a loop over a list containing all example pictures I attempt to find chessboard coordinates.
+In a loop over a list containing all example pictures I attempt to find chessboard coordinates, using cv2.findChessboardCorners().

-Whenever I find some, I append `objp` to the list `objpoints`, and the resulting `corners` to another list called `imgpoints`.
-In case no chessboard is found, I append nothing to those lists.
+Whenever I succeed in finding some, the resulting `corners` to another list called `imgpoints`, and I also append `objp` to the list `objpoints`.

+In case no chessboard is found by  cv2.findChessboardCorners(), I append nothing to those lists.

 I then use the resulting lists `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Apparently this function is capable of accepting and averaging over an entire list of pairs (opjp,corners).

 I apply this distortion  correction to one of the test images using the `cv2.undistort()` function and obtained this result: